oinanoanalysis/h5oina/H5OINAFile.md

 ## <a name="whatsnew"></a> What's New

 * 7.0
+  * Add various optional datasets to EBSD Header group, including Acquired Pattern Width and Height to support reduced-size patterns export
+  * Add Phase Group Id, Pseudo Symmetry and Reference Spectrum datasets to EBSD Phase group
+  * Add Processed and Unprocessed Virtual Forescatter Detector Images datasets to EBSD Data group
+  * Add Mixing Mode attribute on BSE electron image dataset that contains the topography mode used to acquire that image with Unity systems
   * Add the ability to export spectral data both EDS smartMaps and EDS smartLines.
 * 6.0
   * Add support for Unity, including export of multidetector systems with Unity and an auxillary detector.